1:00pm – 2:00pm

 Featured Session: Life After Tobacco | Rebuilding Rural North Carolina

 The collapse of the tobacco industry sent shockwaves across North Carolina, leaving distressed communities in its wake.
 The Golden LEAF Foundation has been instrumental to rebuilding under-resourced rural communities through entrepreneurship.
-Meet the Foundation’s new leadership and learn how it’s positioning itself for continued impact.
+Meet the Foundation’s new leadership and learn how it’s positioning itself for continued impact in this fireside chat with Thom Ruhe, CEO and President of NC IDEA FOUNDATION.

 > Scott T. Hamilton, Incoming President, Golden LEAF Foundation